Skip to main content

 Multiple Queries

-Write multiple queries separated by semicolons:
+Separate multiple queries with semicolons:

 SELECT * FROM users LIMIT 10;